Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): An LP based algorithm

 \end{corollary}

 Property \ref{prop: Usefulness of D_I} and its corollary gives a simple algorithm to compute a lower bound for $Z$ and to achieve arc-consistency:

-Algorithm \ref{algoACbyLP} considers the sets $\set{I}$ of incompatible edges, one by one.
-For each $\set{I}$, $\left(\dual_{\set{I}}\right)$ is solved to get the exact reduced cost of the edges of $\set{I}$.
-Note that the dual solution obtained is used to filter \textbf{the entire} domains.
-The set of edges whose status consistent/inconsistent have been definitely established are marked.
+Algorithm \ref{algoACbyLP} considers the sets $\set{I}$ of incompatible pairs, one by one.
+For each $\set{I}$, $\left(\dual_{\set{I}}\right)$ is solved to get the exact reduced cost of the pairs of $\set{I}$.
+Note that the dual solution obtained is used to filter the entire domains.
+The set of pairs whose status consistent/inconsistent have been definitely established are marked.
+The consistency of some additional pairs than $\set{I}$ might be establised so line 9 could be extended with additional conditions based, for instance, on Theorem \ref{ac slackness} or sensitivity analysis.
 Algorithm \ref{algoACbyLP} does not specify how the family of incompatible sets should be built but the set of domains can be used by default.
 Moreover, the algorithm can be stopped at any time providing valid filtering for the whole domains.
 The order to consider the sets of $\set{T}$ is also left unspecified and many strategies can be imagined.

-An instance of such an algorithm was experimented in \cite{claus2020wad} for the \constraint{MinWAllDiff} constraint.
+We believe that an anytime algorithm is key for very costly global constraints where arc-consistency is rarely worth a high runtime complexity such as $O(n^3)$.
+See for instance the discussion in \citep{DBLP:journals/constraints/CauwelaertS17} where the arc-consistency algorithm for \constraint{MinWAllDiff} is found too costly and the filtering of \citep{focacci1999cost} used as a baseline is too weak.
+Reduced costs based filtering techniques could be a very good framework to design anytime and adaptive consistency algorithms \citep{balafrej2016adapting}.